-INTRODUCTION TO COMPARATIVE POLITICAL ANALYSIS (CPO 6091) Fall 2022
+INTRODUCTION TO COMPARATIVE POLITICAL ANALYSIS (CPO 6091) FALL 2024

-Thursdays, Periods 5-7 (11:45-2:45) Professor Moraski
+THURSDAYS, PERIODS 5-7 (11:45-2:45) PROFESSOR MORASKI

-This document is an August 24, 2022 draft of the course syllabus.
+This document is a pre-semester draft of the course syllabus.
 It is subject to changes.
-Once the semester begins, changes will be available only via UF's e-Learning platform (i.e., Canvas).
+Students should rely on the syllabus available on Canvas.